basham/v4.bash.am/src/articles/heartbeats.md

 - Does it build accomplishment instead of frustration?
 - Does it give voice to the voiceless?
 - Does it encourage love, for oneself, others, and the world?
-- Does it promote physical, mental, emotional, spiritual, economic, professional, social, or ecological health?
+- Does it promote physical, mental, emotional, spiritual, economic, professional, social, or environmental health?
 - Does it rejuvenate life or stifle life?

 Measuring design against the cost of heartbeats may not be practical, but in so many ways, it is the most important measure.
 Decisions about a design can be balanced on a new human-centric scale.
 A design is worthwhile if it cost the development team 100,000 heartbeats (roughly one person week), yet it saves at least that number of user heartbeats over the lifetime of the design.
 A design is worthwhile if it empowers users to spend their heartbeats more confidently, effectively, proficiently, and wisely.
 A design is worthwhile if it strengthens the weak, restores the disenfranchised, and elates the brokenhearted.